Cherryhill Township, Pennsylvania

 Cherryhill Township is a township in Indiana County, Pennsylvania, United States.
 It was named for Cherry Hill Manor, which was surveyed to the Penns.
 The population was 2,477 at the 2020 census.
-It includes the communities of Buck Run, Hustonville, Ideal, Kenwood, Manor, Manver, Mitchell's Mills (previously Diamondville), Penn Run (previously Greenville), Pikes Peak, Rembrandt, Sample Run, and Weimer.
+It includes the communities of Buck Run, Hustonville, Ideal, Kenwood, Manor, Manver, Diamondville (previously Mitchell's Mills), Penn Run (previously Greenville), Pikes Peak, Rembrandt, Sample Run, and Weimer.
 The township surrounds but does not include the borough of Clymer.

 History

 The George Diehl Homestead was listed on the National Register of Historic Places in 1987.

 Geography

 According to the United States Census Bureau, the township has a total area of 49.5 sqmi, of which 48.8 sqmi is land and 0.7 sqmi (1.43%) is water.